luanalouza/Project_PooP_with_graphical_user_interface/README.md

 How Start program:

-1- Open the project folder in you prefer python IDE
+1- Open the project folder in you prefer python IDE as administrator.

 2- Initiate virtual enviroment :
 venv\scripts\activate